Transport Properties of Active Particles Moving on Adjustable Networks: Results

-Figures~\ref{fig:DiffusionFiniteTh}a and ~\ref{fig:DiffusionFiniteTh}b a show the effective diffusion coefficient as a function of persistence time for several values of $\tau_h$ and fixed packing fractions $\phi=0.064$, and $\phi=0.256$, respectively.
 As expected, we observe an overall decrease of $D_\text{eff}$ with the increase of $\tau_h$.
 Also, we observe similar qualitative behavior of each $\tau_p \times D_\text{eff}$ curve for fixed $\tau_h$ in Fig.~\ref{fig:DiffusionFiniteTh}a-b and for fixed $\phi$ in Fig.~\ref{fig:fixedTopologyDeta}a.
 There is an initial increase of $D_\text{eff}$ with $\tau_p$ at low $\tau_p$, which now shows deviations from linear behavior at both high $\tau_h$ and high $\phi$.
 At intermediate values of $\tau_p$, $D_\text{eff}$ reaches a maximum, and then starts decreasing as ${\tau_p}^{-1}$ at high $\tau_p\gg \tau_h$.
 In fact, we will check that the dominant blocking mechanism for a particle in the regime $\tau_p \gg \tau_h$ is the steric repulsion due to agglomeration, which explains why $D_\text{eff}$ does not depend on $\tau_h$ in this regime.
-More surprisingly, in contrast with the behavior we have described for fixed topology and varying density~\cite{LevisBerthier2014}, the optimal persistence time ${\tau_p}^*$ increases with $\tau_h$.
+More surprisingly, in contrast with the behavior we have described for fixed topology and varying packing fraction~\cite{LevisBerthier2014}, the optimal persistence time ${\tau_p}^*$ increases with $\tau_h$.
 To explain this counterintuitive behavior, we need to take a closer look into the two different mechanisms for particle blocking (the diffusion brakes) in this model.